Plain English Breakdown

 - subsequent injury and vocational recovery fund

-- A special fund used to pay certain costs related to workers' compensation cases.
+- A special fund used to pay for costs related to legal defense, vocational assistance, and now computer systems for the Bureau of Workers' Compensation.

 - authorized treating physician